jyotisharmagwu/Course-Projects/Data Mining/README.md

-## Final Project Data Mining: What features lead to higher Airbnb rental prices in Florence, Italy?
+## Final Project Data Mining:

+## Reseach Question : What features lead to higher Airbnb rental prices in Florence, Italy?

 The folder contains Code and Report submitted.Software involved for coding is PyCharm Professional.